 When your touring coach is hooked up to external AC power, the converter system automatically charges the touring coach batteries regardless of the battery disconnect switch position.
 The speed and degree of charge depends on how much power is used for lights and appliances, as only the surplus goes to charging the battery.
-If you are making an extended stay, then you should keep your touring coach hooked up to a 120-volt current if it is available.
+If you are making an extended stay you should keep your touring coach hooked up to external AC power, if it is available.

-While you are connected to the 120-volt receptacle, the wiring is protected by circuit breakers in the breaker panel.
+While you are connected to external AC power, the wiring is protected by circuit breakers in the breaker panel.
 The circuit breaker panel for the 120-volt system is located in the converter.
-Open the black decorative converter door under the roadside jumper seat.
 In the event of a failure of a 120-volt circuit, first check your touring coach circuit breakers and the breaker for the outlet into which your touring coach shoreline cord is plugged.
-If a breaker continues to trip after you have reset it several times, your circuit may be overloaded with appliances or there may be a short in the circuit.
+If a breaker continues to trip after you have reset it several times. your circuit may be overloaded with appliances or there may be a short in the circuit.
 Try lessening the load on the circuit.
 Perhaps an electric griddle, hair dryer, or an electric heater can be turned off.
 If that does not solve the problem, consult an Airstream Service Center.